-Message given at First Friends Meeting, Richmond, Indiana, March 7, 2021
+Message given at First Friends Meeting, Richmond, Indiana, March 7, 2021 and at Durham Friends Meeting, May 16, 2021

 It is equality that is on my mind this morning.
 Equality is something that has been on my mind more or less steadily for many months.
 Through this period of MeToo and Black Lives Matter.
 Through dismay about voter suppression and gerrymandering.
 Through worries about equitable health care during the pandemic.
 Through concerns about the death penalty, about police practices, about quality schooling for all children.
 Equality is the concern that runs through all of these and much more.